ThePolishedEngineer/ThePolishedEngineer.github.io/_posts/2024-11-07-deep-dives-into-family-history-berany-duc.md

   - family-history
   - deep-dives
 ---
 There’s a lot of family history on Momgineer’s side that’s been lost.
-Her grandparents fled Eastern Europe shortly before World War II for. . . obvious reasons.
+Her grandparents fled Eastern Europe shortly before World War II for. . . obvious reasons.^[holocaust]

+^[holocaust]: For any unaware readers, Jews (and other “undesirables”) in Eastern Europe were being persecuted and killed in the Holocaust before World War II started.
+My great grandparents had narrowly